I Tried 7 Popular Frozen Mac & Cheeses and the Best One Was Gooey and Rich

 Frozen mac and cheese is the perfect way to get that creamy satisfaction any time of day.
 But taste isn't the only thing to consider when you're searching the freezer aisle for your next cheesy noodles fix.

-"Frozen mac and cheese can run the gamut of being quite healthy to being very unhealthy," says Tammy Lakatos Shames, RD, CDN, who along with sister Lyssie Lakatos, RD, CDN, are known as the Nutrition Twins.
+"Frozen mac and cheese can run the gamut of being quite healthy to being very unhealthy," says Tammy Lakatos Shames, RD, CDN, who, along with sister Lyssie Lakatos, RD, CDN, forms the nutrition expert duo the Nutrition Twins.
 While varieties made with real cheese provide protein for muscle, as well as energy-stabilizing benefits, the sisters note that many brands are also high in calories from fat and carbs.
 They may also promote inflammation and disease from all the refined grains, saturated fat, and sodium.
 Moreover, some may contain carcinogenic chemicals called phthalates that leach into the food from their plastic packaging.

 To make the best choice, the Nutrition Twins offer these tips: "Try to find a mac and cheese with at least 15 grams of protein per serving.
 To keep the sodium in check, try to find options with less than 650 mg of sodium per serving.
 Also choose a mac and cheese with less than 10 grams of fat and less than half of that from saturated fat."